wendyverdonk93/docs/content/faq/general/where-find-logo-payment-methods.md

 read_more: "."
 ---

-You can find the logos and icons of the payment methods in your MultiSafepay Control with in this [section](https://merchant.multisafepay.com/payment-logo-designer)
+You can find the icons of the payment methods in your MultiSafepay Control [here](https://merchant.multisafepay.com/payment-logo-designer)

-You can also find the complete list on our [GitHub page](https://github.com/MultiSafepay/MultiSafepay-icons)
+A complete list of icons from all supported payment methods can be found in the following [GitHub repository](https://github.com/MultiSafepay/MultiSafepay-icons)